AayushMohan/Uber-App-Clone/plan.md

 8. Pass in location data into confirm page ✅
 9. Use the passed in data to put it on the map ✅
 10. Create the HTML for Ride Selector ✅
+11. Calculate the price of the Uber ✅
+12. Add Login ✅